isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 You will notice the definition of `type:IsEven` is identical to that of `def:even?` except that we replaced `type:Bool` with `type:Set`, `ctor:true` with `type:Usuable`, and `ctor:false` with `type:Unusuable`.
-Which, really, is what you would expect; `def:even?` was already a function that computed whether a given number is even!
-While we could flesh this idea out in full by finding specific (non-postulated) types to use for `type:Usuable` and `type:Unusuable`, constructing subsets in this way isn't often fruitful.
+This is what you should expect, as `def:even?` was already a function that computed whether a given number is even!

+While we could flesh this idea out in full by finding specific (non-postulated) types to use for `postulate:Usuable` and `postulate:Unusuable`, constructing subsets in this way isn't often fruitful.
 Though it occasionally comes in handy, and it's nice to know you can compute types directly in this way.

-Let's drop out of the `Sandbox-Usable` module, and try defining `type:IsEven` in a different way.
+Let's drop out of the `module:Sandbox-Usable` module, and try defining `type:IsEven` in a different way.

-The situation here is analogous to our first venture into typing judgments.
+The situation here is analogous to our first venture into typing judgments in
-While we realized we could get away working directly in typing judgments, things became much easier when we used a more principled structure---namely, the `keyword:data` type.
+@sec:bools.
+While it's possible to do all of our work directly with postulated judgments, Agda doesn't give us any help in doing so.
+Instead, things became much easier when we used a more principled structure---namely, using the `keyword:data` type.
 Amazingly, here too we can use a `keyword:data` type to solve our problem.
-The trick is to add an *index* to our type.
+The trick is to add an *index* to our type, which you can think of as a "return value" that comes from our choice of constructor.

+Don't worry, the idea will become much clearer in a moment after we look at an example.
 Let's begin just with the `data` declaration:

 ```agda
   data IsEven : ℕ → Set where  -- !
 1
 ```

-Every type we have seen so far has been of the form `data X : Set`, but at [1](Ann) we have `type:ℕ → Set` on the right side of the colon.
-Reading this as a type declaration directly, it says that this type `type:IsEven` we're currently defining *is exactly* that function we were looking for earlier with type `type:ℕ → Set`.
-We `type:IsEven` an *indexed type*, and the `type:ℕ` to be its index.
+Every type we have seen so far has been of the form `data X : Set`, but at [1](Ann) we have `type:ℕ` `→` `type:Set` on the right side of the colon.
+Reading this as a type declaration directly, it says that this type `type:IsEven` we're currently defining *is exactly* the function we were looking for earlier---the one with type `type:ℕ → Set`.
+Because of this parameter, we say that `type:IsEven` is an *indexed type*, and that the `type:ℕ` in question is its index.

-Every constructor of an indexed type must fully fill in every index.
-But to a first approximation, constructors of an indexed type are *statements* about the index.
+Every constructor of an indexed type must fill-in each index.
+To a first approximation, constructors of an indexed type are *assertions* about the index.
 For example, it is an axiom that `ctor:zero` is an even number, which we can reflect directly as a constructor:

 ```agda
     zero-even : IsEven zero
 ```

-Notice that this constructor is equivalent to the base case `even? zero = true`.
-We would like to exclude odd numbers from `type:IsEven`, so we can ignore the `ctor:suc zero` case.
-Which brings us to the inductive case, where in `def:even?` we peeled off two `ctor:suc`s and then recursed.
-In a very real way that we will make precise later, constructing this subset is the "opposite" of implementing the decision function.
-Thus, where we used to pull off two `ctor:suc`s and recurse, we'd now like to first recurse, and then *add* two `ctor:suc`s!
+Notice that this constructor is equivalent to the base case `def:even?` `ctor:zero` `=` `ctor:true`.
+We would like to exclude odd numbers from `type:IsEven`, so we can ignore the `ctor:suc zero` case for the moment.
+In the inductive case, we'd like to say that if `n` is even, then so too is `ctor:suc``(``ctor:suc` `n``))`:

 ```agda
     suc-suc-even : {n : ℕ} → IsEven n → IsEven (suc (suc n))
 ```

-Here we're saying, `ctor:suc-suc-even` takes a proof that `n : ℕ` is even, and transforms it into a proof that `suc (suc n))` is even.
-The result is an inductive way to show that a given number is even!
+In a very real sense, our indexed type `type:IsEven` is the "opposite" of our original decision function `def:even?`.
+Where before we removed two calls to `ctor:suc` before recursing, we now recurse first, and then *add* two calls to `ctor:suc`.
+This is not a coincidence, but is in fact a deep principle of computation itself, that we will return to in @sec:todo.

-This is a concept that is so fundamentally different from mainstream programming languages that it is prudent to spend some time here and work through several examples of what-the-hell-is-happening-here together.
-Let's begin by showing that `four` is even.
+The concept of indexed types is so foreign to mainstream programming that it is prudent to spend some time here and work through several examples of what-the-hell-is-happening.
+Let's begin by showing that `def:four` is even.
 Begin with the type and a hole:

 ```agda
   four-is-even⅋₀ : IsEven four